 What is Hep B?

 Hep B is a liver infection caused by the hepatitis B virus.
 It’s the most common liver infection in the world.
-Hep B often has no symptoms and it can lead to a number of liver health problems if it is left unmanaged or untreated.
+Hep B often has no symptoms, so you might have it for years and not know it.
+But, if you don’t manage your hep B, it can lead to serious liver health problems.

-Liver damage and health problems resulting from hep B can include:
+Liver damage and health problems from hep B can include:

 - Cirrhosis (scarring of liver tissue)